 On July 13, 2021 USDA announced the Pandemic Livestock Indemnity Program (PLIP).
 PLIP provides financial assistance to support producers of eligible swine, chickens, and turkeys depopulated from March 1, 2020, through December 26, 2020.
 To be eligible, depopulation of poultry or livestock must have been due to insufficient processing access resulting from the COVID-19 pandemic.
 Livestock and poultry also must have been physically located in the United States or a territory of the United States at the time of depopulation.

-USDA’s Farm Service Agency will accept applications July 20 through September 17, 2021.
+USDA’s Farm Service Agency will accept applications July 20 through October 12, 2021.
+FSA extended the original signup deadline, which was September 17, 2021.
 Visit farmers.gov/plip to learn more about additional eligibility requirements and how to apply.

 Pandemic Assistance for Timber Harvesters and Haulers Program